akurtovic4/AminaK-RPR/README.md

 # AminaK-RPR

 This project represents a simplified system for a hotel.
-The user can view the rooms, register and make a reservation.
+The user can view the rooms, register, make a reservation and cancel it.